gkannan1989/json-driven-dynamic-stepper-form/README.md

  # Dynamic JSON driven stepper form

-This stepper form is fully driven by the JSON configured on (src/store/context.js), both number of steps and form elements can be configurable which will ensure zero dependency and 100% reusability.
-Adding to that its implemented with React latest hooks :)
+This stepper form is fully driven by the JSON configured on (./src/store/context.js), both number of steps and form elements can be configurable which will ensure zero dependency and 100% reusability, adding to that its implemented with React latest hooks :)

 ## Install
 Step 1: npm install